-- (d) If the reading is equal to zero, the insulation is a "PASS". - (2) Method B - (a) On a completely assembled battery, measure the insulation resistance between the block of cells and the metal box.
-The value measured must be at least $10M\Omega$ under a 250V continuous using a megohmmeter. - (b) If the reading does not meet the above criteria, record the value and the insulation is a "FAIL".
+(2) Method B

+- (a) On a completely assembled battery using megohmmeter under a continuous 250V, measure the insulation resistance between the metal box and - the positive terminal of each cell. - (b) The value measured must be $\geq 10M\Omega$ while under continuous 250V. - (c) If the reading meets the above criteria (≥ 10MΩ), the insulation is a "Pass"; otherwise, the insulation test is a "Fail".

-NOTE: If, after cleaning the battery and assuring that everything is dry, the resistance is still less than $10M\Omega$, one or more cells (260) is defective, isolate and identify for later replacement.
+NOTE: If, after cleaning the battery and assuring that everything is dry, the resistance is still < $10M\Omega$, one or more cells ($\underline{260}$) is defective, isolate and identify for later replacement.